box/kube-applier/README.md

 * <a name="run-interval"></a>`FULL_RUN_INTERVAL_SECONDS` - (int) Number of seconds between automatic full runs (default is 300, or 5 minutes).
 Set to 0 to disable the wait period.
 * `DIFF_URL_FORMAT` - (string) If specified, allows the status page to display a link to the source code referencing the diff for a specific commit. `DIFF_URL_FORMAT` should be a URL for a hosted remote repo that supports linking to a commit hash.
 Replace the commit hash portion with "%s" so it can be filled in by kube-applier (e.g. `https://github.com/kubernetes/kubernetes/commit/%s`).
 * `DRY_RUN` - (bool) If true, kubectl command will be run with --dry-run flag.
 This means live configuration of the cluster is not changed.
-* `LABEL` - (string) K8s label that applier will use to filter resources.
-Add label with value 'false' on resource to filter out resource.
-Resourses with missing label are not filtered out.
-Resources which are filtered out are not managed by the kube-applier.
+* `LABEL` - (string) (on|dry-run|off)  K8s label which enables/disables automatic deployment.
+Label can either be specified at namespace level or on individual resources.
+Add label with value 'on' or 'dry-run' on a namespace to enable the namespace.
+By default namespaces are disabled.
+Add label with value 'off' on individual resources to disable the resource.
+Resources are enabled by default if their namespace is enabled.
+Only enabled resources are managed by the kube-applier.
 Applies to following resources:
+  * `core/v1/Namespace`
   * `core/v1/ConfigMap`
   * `core/v1/Pod`
   * `core/v1/Service`